KGB33/rattlesume/README.md

 The `resume` section has arbitrary sub-key corresponding to the names of the subdirectories the snippets are located in.

-Each of these directories takes two values, `name` and `contents`.
+Each of these directories takes two values, `header` and `snippets`.
-`contents` is a list of values, which are ether file names or special values.
+`snippets` is a list of values, which are ether file names or special values.
 `header` changes the default header from the sub-key to the given value.

-If all other keys are omitted the `contents` can be listed directly under the directory name.
+If all other keys are omitted the `snippets` can be listed directly under the directory name.

 For example, the aforementioned 'FooBar.md' could be defined as follows: